facebook/TestSlide/docs/mock_constructor/index.rst

 Should be all you need.
 However, as of October 2018, Python 3 has a bug https://bugs.python.org/issue25731 that prevents this from working (it works in Python 2).

-mock_callable is a way to not only solve this for Python 3, but also provide the same interface for both.
+mock_constructor is a way to not only solve this for Python 3, but also provide the same interface for Python 2.

-Internally, mock_callable will:
+Internally, mock_constructor will:

 * Patch the class at its module with a subclass of it, that is dynamically created.
 * ``__new__`` of this dynamic subclass is handled by mock_callable.